 We may earn a fee if you buy via links in this post (at no extra cost to you).
 Learn More

-It goes without saying that choosing the right material for your kitchen countertops is key.
-There are so many options to choose from including granite, marble, concrete, and wood.
-All of these are great choices, however, the material that is rising above the rest in popularity as of late is quartz.
+Choosing the right material for your kitchen countertops is critical.
+There are so many options to choose from, including granite, marble, concrete, and wood.
+All of these are great choices; however, the material that is rising above the rest in popularity as of late is quartz.

 If you’re considering quartz for your countertops but are unsure if it’s the right material for your kitchen, you’ve come to the right place.

 In this article, I provide a complete and unbiased rundown of the pros and cons of quartz countertops.
 I explain each advantage and disadvantage in detail, so you have all the facts necessary to decide if quartz is the right material for your kitchen.